foopgp/foopgp-hugowebsite/content/english/blog/2026-04-28-openpgp-id-spec.md

 Since the early days of [Open-UDC](https://github.com/Open-UDC/) in 2010, a recurring question has been: how do you identify a human being universally, without relying on a central authority, while respecting their privacy?

-The answer fits into a family of short identifiers — **OpenPGP entity IDs**, or **eids** — that can be embedded in any OpenPGP certificate.
+The answer fits into a family of short identifiers — **Entity IDentifiers**, or **EIDs** — which form the `urn:eid:` URN namespace and can be embedded in any OpenPGP certificate: this is the heart of the **PGP ID** system.
 Two variants are defined today: **u4** for humans, **u5** for any other entity.
-Today we publish the first formal draft specification, in Internet-Draft (IETF) format.
+Their formal specification, in Internet-Draft (IETF) format, is published on this site.

+*(Updated July 2026: the draft now defines the `eid` URN namespace, meant to be reserved with IANA, and the standard form glues the variant tag to the value — `urn:eid:u4…` — with no separator.)*

 ---